ICA Course Accreditation Program for Course Developers (CAP)

 PHASE 3 - Review of Submitted Materials & Notification of Outcome

 Once the required documentation has been received, the CAP Review Committee will assess the material and the extent to which the instructional curricula, lesson plans and supporting teaching methods satisfy the relevant core Competency Units.
 The applicant will be notified of the status of the review in the form of three categories: Approved; Not Approved; and Incomplete.
 All submitters receiving a Not Approved or Incomplete are welcome to make necessary changes and then resubmit for consideration within 3 months of being informed of the status of the review.

 Once the process is completed and accreditation awarded, successful submitters will receive an ICA course accreditation logo and sign an accompanying logo release form.
 Course Instructors teaching the accredited course will be required to display the logo on their teaching materials so that students will be aware they are taking an ICA Accredited Course with a streamlined pathway to ICCP certification (see below).
 The instructors will also have to explain to their students how they can go about obtaining their ICCP certification and what competencies they are exempt from (in case of Class B course).

 Below you will find collated resources and information regarding the program.
 Please review these documents and contact us with any outstanding questions.

-In both cases the applicant must be a member in good standing with the ICA.
+The ICCP applicant must be a member in good standing with the ICA.

 To create safer environments and improve the quality of life through the use of CPTED principles and strategies